Franz Kafka: Employment

+Kafka was awarded the degree of Doctor of Law on 18 June 1906 (Note: Records of the university list June as Kafka's graduation month, as do some secondary sources (Murray), while Brod lists July, possibly confusing the date with that of an exam three years earlier, on 18 July 1903.) and performed an obligatory year of unpaid service as a law clerk for the civil and criminal courts.
 On 1 November 1907, Kafka was employed at the Assicurazioni Generali, an insurance company, where he worked for nearly a year.
 His correspondence during that period indicates that he was unhappy with a work schedule—from 08:00 until 18:00—that made it extremely difficult to concentrate on writing, which was assuming increasing importance to him.
 On 15 July 1908, he resigned.
 Two weeks later, he found employment more amenable to writing when he joined the Worker's Accident Insurance Institute for the Kingdom of Bohemia (Úrazová pojišťovna dělnická pro Čechy v Praze).
 The job involved investigating and assessing compensation for personal injury to industrial workers; accidents such as lost fingers or limbs were commonplace, owing to poor work safety policies at the time.
 It was especially true of factories fitted with machine lathes, drills, planing machines and rotary saws, which were rarely fitted with safety guards.

 His father often referred to his son's job as an insurance officer as a Brotberuf, literally "bread job", a job done only to pay the bills; Kafka often claimed to despise it.
 Kafka was rapidly promoted and his duties included processing and investigating compensation claims, writing reports, and handling appeals from businessmen who thought their firms had been placed in too high a risk category, which cost them more in insurance premiums.
 He would compile and compose the annual report on the insurance institute for the several years he worked there.
 The reports were well received by his superiors.
 Kafka usually got off work at 2 p.m., so that he had time to spend on his literary work, to which he was committed.
 Kafka's father also expected him to help out at and take over the family fancy goods store.
 In his later years, Kafka's illness often prevented him from working at the insurance bureau and at his writing.